skellis46/slipbox/somatics unlimited.md

 ## edit bin

+- somatics as anecdotal -- and Ginot's 2010 paper (Erin used the term anecdotal to describe part of Ginot's critique)
+- intuitions -- and their value (see Annaka Harris in the edit bin)

+### perception of change / change of perception

+- what does it mean to be good at somatics?
+How do we recognise someone who is 'good' at somatics?
+It's a funny/silly/old question/joke about somatics, but so much of what we can't and can say about somatics rests on the capacity to understand and communicate what it is we are observing/noticing (in ourselves and in others) when doing somatics well.
+See in [[Zoran Josipovic - Influence of Meditation on Anti-Correlated Networks in the Brain#^448a09]] and also note the Varela reference in that blockquote.
+- [[measuring outcome but not process in somatic practices]] -- see note re perception of change / change of perception

+I am not the first to do this.
+Isabelle Ginot's remarkable piece of scholarship in Dance Research in 2010

+> An intuition is simply the powerful sense that something is true without our having an awareness or an understanding of the reasons behind this feeling - Annaka Harris (useful word to keep in mind)

+### Science and the body.

+Third person perspective.
+First person perspective.
+Barrier?
+Boundary.

+> being a kind of passenger in the body.
+Appropriating the body from some position of subjectivity - Sam Harris talking to Jay Garfield 23 May 2022 15:33

+- Olivia Barry mentions interoception:
+> Rooted in movement and sensory perception, somatics explore the body to accrue interoceptive understanding and homeostatic awareness of the process of embodiment.[@barry-2022-tracing p.253]
+- this sentence makes zero sense. what is the 'process of embodiment'?

+- Barr and Anderson talk explicitly about link between science and somatics (in unproblematic way) and then how somatics extended beyond its association with science (p.11)
+- Barr and Anderson: "However, when returning to Hanna’s definition of somatics in conjunction with such ideas, questions about unspoken implications and consequences surface (Green 2015; Alexander and Kampe 2017)"[@barr-2022-illuminating p.12] -- worth looking at these and how unspoken they are?
+- "Somatics is neither a monolith nor a panacea"[@barr-2022-illuminating p.12]
+- very useful re dance / science -- including citations

+Linking here with Ingold's [[search for truth]] and the unison of imagination and experience, and of taking ourselves into the world.
+But how are we failing to do that in somatic practices?
+Contrast also with [[map and territory]] and my sense is that in the claims we are making we are attempting to construct the territory -- or to colonise the territory from a very small island (could give examples from those 'science' papers in JDSP (Batson et al is one?) which seem to be saying "you need to listen to us")

+> also refer to the validation methods of phenomenology and Buddhist practices saying it ‘[...] is derived from its ability to transform progressively our lived experience and self-understanding’ (Varela et al. 1991: xix), a validation that also applies to somatic practices, given that it can only be measured from the observation of changes perceived by the individuals directly involved in the experience. [@silvagrebler-2020-reflection p.18]

+- is this the issue -- "can only be measured"?
+But does that mean we get to say anything we want about it?

+Note a very early idea I had in [[zen, map and territory]] in which I describe [[authentic movement]] as a dance with territory or even noumenal experience ([[noumenon and phenomenon]]) -- really really not sure about this last bit.
+Noting also here the differences between Eastern and Western philosophy and practices re 'knowing' the noumenon: [[Hui - Cosmotechnics as Cosmopolitics#^e2cbd2]] The Kantian thing seems to be about the un-naming (which is to know the unknowable 'thing in itself').
+Non-dual awareness ticks into here -- that when there is no self, the unknowing ceases to be something that one's self can not do.

 In 2010, the dance scholar and Feldenkrais practitioner, Isabelle Ginot wrote a critique of Richard Shusterman's book _Body Consciousness: A Philosophy of Mindfulness and Somaesthetics_ (2008), and the way in which it attempts to apply somatic practices (specifically Feldenkrais and Alexander Techniques) as philosophical discourse.
 The article is called _From Shusterman’s Somaesthetics to a Radical Epistemology of Somatics_ [@ginot-2010-shusterman] and in it Ginot asks some difficult questions of somatic practices. _adjust this paragraph to focus on epistemological critique of Ginot's._ withering critique in the role of science to validate the "highly individualized"[@ginot-2010-shusterman p.15] experiences of somatic practices.